Help organizations manage finances and solve business challenges by earning one of SNHU's finance or accounting degrees online or on campus.

 The cost of online accounting or finance programs doesn’t have to break the bank.

-At just $320 per credit hour for undergraduate credits and $627 per credit hour for graduate credits, Southern New Hampshire University's tuition rates are some of the lowest in the country.
+Southern New Hampshire University's tuition rates are some of the lowest in the country.
 We also offer a considerable discount to U.S. service members, as well as to their spouses, for both graduate and undergraduate programs.

-At SNHU, we also want every one of your hard-earned credits to count.
+We also want every one of your hard-earned credits to count.
 With this in mind, we offer one of the most generous transfer rates of any school.
 You may transfer in up to 90 credits toward a bachelor’s degree or up to 45 credits toward a master’s degree.

 We also have financial aid counselors and career counselors ready to offer support and information, because we strongly believe that education should be affordable.
 We have taken steps to put supports, such as competitive on campus and online tuition rates and professionals, in place to ensure you do not spend more on your education than absolutely necessary.
 We have also negotiated highly competitive rates with publishers to ensure that buying books and materials won’t break the bank, either.